 I’m not one of those people who typically spend a lot of time thinking about appearances.
 I have about four pairs of shoes and can generally be expected to show up in a t-shirt just about anywhere.
 But recently, I let my very fashion-conscious sister pick out my outfits for meetings with clients.
 There was a huge difference in how those clients reacted to me in the more formal (and fashionable) outfits she picked out than the jeans and t-shirt I would normally show up in.
 Just that little change made a world of difference in how easy I could land clients and the prices I could charge.

 When your ability to land a raise or a client is at stake, it’s worth thinking about the image you present as an investment.
-Sure, the car you drive to meet with clients isn’t going to appreciate in value, but if it helps you land bigger accounts, it may just be worth it.
+Sure, the car you drive to meet with clients isn’t going to appreciate in value, but if it helps you land bigger accounts, it may just be worth the cost of entry.
 When thinking about your appearance, you need to take your goals and your current situation into account.
-There is truth to the idea that people prefer to buy from or work with individuals that are successful, and your appearance is the main way that they can tell just how successful you may be.
+There is truth to the idea that people prefer to buy from or work with individuals that are successful, and your appearance is the main way they can tell just how successful you may be.
 That doesn’t mean you need to rush out and buy a brand new car — there are many ways of signaling your own successes — but you do need to think about appearances.

 You have to take your personal situation into account, along with what impact your appearance actually has in your life.
 In a sense, you have to prioritize the image you want to present.
-For most people, keeping up appearances certainly shouldn’t be a high priority — but it should be something that you consider when you’re making your budget and planning your finances.
+For most people, keeping up appearances certainly shouldn’t be a high priority — but it should be something you consider when you’re making the budget and planning your finances.

 Keeping Up Appearances